rjaeckel/bConnect/Readme.md

 ## Search-

-Search the bConnect API specifiyng object-type and a term
+Search the bConnect API specifiyng a term

 ## Get-

-The `Get-`-cmdlets are used to fetch an object from the API usually specifying some referencing `guid`.
+Fetch one or many objects from the API usually specifying some referencing `guid`.

-## Add-, Set-, Remove-
+## Add-, Set-

-Create, update or remove an object in the API
+Create, update an object in the API.
+Supports pipeline input for bulk operations.

 ## New-

-The `New-`-cmdlets are used to create objects to interact with the API.
+Create objects to interact with the API.
 Theese also validate for required feelds.
+Should be used in combination with `Add-` and `Set-`.

+# Remove-

+Remove an item inside the API usually by referencing some `guid`

 ## Expand- and Merge-